 I decided to review the AW600 air washer for its numerous features.
-Besides offering a 4-stage air filtration system, it also works to add humidity to a room.
-Many people are looking for a high-quality 2 in 1 machine these days – especially those living in dry climates.
+Besides offering a 3-stage air filtration system, it also works to add humidity to a room.
+Many people are looking for a high-quality 2 in 1 machine these days – especially those living in dry climates and those that suffer from Asthma.

 Personally I live in a very humid place already, so if anything I need a dehumidifier and air purifier, but I’m always on a lookout for anything new in the industry to review for my readership.